Oyshik-ICT/janata_wifi/README.md

 This challenge is provided by [Janata Wifi ](https://janatawifi.com/)

 CRUD operations are essential in software development.
+I am new to development and Django and had no knowledge of React JS.
 So, in two days, I studied React JS to understand its key concepts and how it works.
 Using this knowledge, I created a CRUD application.
 The data was provided by Janata WiFi.
 A few days ago, I wanted to work on a project, and Janata WiFi suddenly gave me this challenge.
 I have learned a lot from this experience.Gaining more knowledge about Django and React JS, I want to build this project to be more user-friendly and efficient.